clemdemort/clemdemort/README.md

-- Hi, I’m @clemdemort!
+EN :

-- I’m interested in computer graphics, game engines, and more recently the world of Linux.
+- Hi, I’m Clement Bartolone!
-- I’m currently learning OpenGL and GLSL alongside linux (Which is MUCH easier than you would think so give it a try!)
+- I’m interested in computer graphics, Neural Networks and  Linux.
-- I primarily use C++ in my applications but I also have some experience with python and C.
+- I’m currently learning about Neural networks
-- I also have a lot of experience with mcfunction(Minecraft's datapack language) but that one is more for fun ;D
+- I primarily use C in my applications but I also have some experience with C++, Java, PHP, Haskell and Bash.

 I will sometimes share some projects I'm working on here, but they might vary a lot in nature since I